markbastian/flocking-conj/README.md

 # lander

-A Clojure library that creates a simple lunar lander type game.
+A Clojure library that implements Reynold's Flocking Behaviors.

 ## Usage